About the NSF S-STEM Program

 - Mentorship by STEM faculty, students, and counselors.

 Be a citizen of the United States, National of the United States (Be citizens of the United States, nationals of the United States (as defined in section 101(a) of the Immigration and Nationality Act), aliens admitted as refugees under section 207 of the Immigration and Nationality Act, or aliens lawfully admitted to the United States for permanent residence.

 *Please note that Deferred Action for Childhood Arrivals (DACA) individuals are ineligible for support from this solicitation unless they meet the requirements listed in the first sentence of this bullet.

 Be a STEM major

 Be enrolled full-time (12+ units) each semester in one of the STEM disciplines listed above;

 Be preparing academically to transfer to a 4-year, research-oriented baccalaureate program;

 Eligible students will be selected through a competitive application process.
 You must meet the required qualifications to be considered for the scholarship.
-(Citizenship, Financial Need Demonstrated by Award Letter, STEM Major, and program participation commitment).
+(Citizenship, Financial Need, STEM Major, and program participation commitment).

 Your application will be reviewed by a committee.
 The committee will review each application from a holistic perspective and rank each applicant according to the preferred criteria, short answer responses and the STEM faculty member recommendations.